nicolaei/master/docs/thesis/source/08_future_work.md

 Instead, something like a trigger to scan only when traffic is low might be a good idea to investigate for future research.

+This could be acomplished by looking at a survey dump, which the linux kernel provides [@SurveyDump].
+A survey dump gives the access point the possibility of looking at the status of the current channel.
+This tool provides the amount of time that:

+ * the channel was active
+ * the channel was busy
+ * was used to recieve data
+ * was used to transmit data

+By utilizing this data, an implementer can determine when it is a good time to start a scan based on previous activity levels.
+By doing this it would be possible to avoid periods of the day that has heavy useage.